AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Coding Patterns

+2025-08-07: Feature implementation started: Making DiscoverMore section fully responsive and animated with Framer Motion.
+Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements, and responsive Tailwind classes for layout.
+Will validate animation and responsiveness and update memory after completion.
 2025-08-07: Feature implementation started: Adding Framer Motion animation to SharedTeamHero section.
 Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements. 'use client' directive required for Next.js client-side rendering.
 Will validate animation and update memory after completion.
 2025-08-07: Bug fix applied: Replaced font-[Poppins] with font-poppins utility in ExploreByCategories.tsx.
 This ensures Poppins uses proper sans-serif fallback and loads correctly via Tailwind config.
 Will validate font rendering and update memory after confirmation.
 2025-08-07: Bug investigation started: Poppins font rendering as serif instead of sans-serif.
 Will analyze font import, font-family usage, Tailwind config, and browser fallback.
 Will update memory after root cause is found and fixed.